RevealBi/Documentation/en/filters/visualization-filters.md

 The filter options displayed in the Visualization Filters area depend on the data type of the field.
-There are three different filter dialogs: text, numeric, and date fields.
+There are three different filter dialogs: text, numeric and date fields.
 Once created, the quick filter will be displayed on top of your visualization in the Visualizations Editor.

 <img src="images/visualization-filter-visualization-editor.png" alt="List of fields in the visualization editor" class="responsive-img" width="85%"/>